shubham250298/Diwali_Sales_Analysis-using-Python/README.md

 - Now we create Barplot between Product_Category and count  and another barplot between Product_category and amount From above graphs we can see that most of the sold products are from Food, Clothing and Electronics category

+At end we find Top 10 most sold products.